microsoft/fluentui/packages/react-text/MIGRATION.md

 ### disabled [DEPRECATED]

 This property was deprecated.
-Below is a simple example on how to achieve the same result:

-The Northstar theme tokens used here are:

-- Color: `siteVariables.colors.grey[250]`
+Given that this property depends on the applied style, you can find below examples on how to achieve the same results in the default, dark and high contrast themes:

 #### **teamsTheme**